Nina Taylor

 Nina Taylor is an Australian politician.
 She has been a Labor Party member of the Victorian Legislative Assembly, representing the district of Albert Park since November 2022.
 She was previously a member of the Victorian Legislative Council between 2018 and 2022, representing the Southern Metropolitan Region.
-She is the Parliamentary Secretary for Training and Skills since December 2022 and was previously the Parliamentary Secretary for Health.
-She also previously served as Government Whip in the Legislative Council from October 2020 to August 2022.
+She has been the Parliamentary Secretary for Training and Skills since December 2022 and was previously the Parliamentary Secretary for Health.
+She also served as Government Whip in the Legislative Council from October 2020 to August 2022.

-Prior to Taylor's election into the Victorian Parliament, she was a councillor for the City of Glen Eira from 2016 to 2018.
+Prior to Taylor's election into the Victorian Parliament, she was a councillor at the City of Glen Eira from 2016 to 2018.

 Early life and career before politics

 Taylor was born in Melbourne, Victoria.
 She attended Parkdale Primary School and completed her VCE at Firbank Grammar School.
-She graduated a Bachelor of Arts (BA) at Monash University and proceeded to attain a Postgraduate Diploma of Education (DipEd) from the University of Queensland; she has also completed a Bachelor of Laws (LLB) at the University of Melbourne.
+She graduated a Bachelor of Arts (BA) at Monash University and attained a Postgraduate Diploma of Education (DipEd) from the University of Queensland.
+She has also completed a Bachelor of Laws (LLB) at the University of Melbourne.
 As part of her school teaching education and training, she accomplished the Zertifikat C1 - früher Zentrale Mittelstufenprüfung (Advanced German language and culture) under a scholarship from the Goethe Institut.
 She is fluent in English, French, and German.

 Taylor's first career roles were in secondary school teaching, in education of chronic disease management within the pharmaceutical industry, and in promotion and advocacy in the disability space.
 She completed articles at Quinert, Rodda and Associates while volunteering at the Melbourne office of the Women's Legal Service, and moved on to become a union organiser in the Community and Public Sector Union prior to her entry into politics.